 - 2. Late submissions: Assignments that fail to meet the deadlines will result in losing one point for every 24-hour tardiness from the original due date. - 3.
 Incomplete: No incomplete will be granted in this course unless the student provides evidence of emergencies such as family bereavement or medical treatment. - 4.
-Absence and missed assignments: Students who miss a class or test, or who are late in submitting an assignment for medical reasons, need to (1) email the instructor (not the TA), (2) declare their absence on the system (ACORN), and (3) submit U of T Verification of Illness/Injury Form, or College Registrar's letter, or Letter of Academic Accommodation from Accessibility.
+Missed deadlines and tests: Students who miss a paper deadline or a test will receive a mark of zero for that paper or test unless the reason is a circumstance beyond their control.
+Within three days of missing a paper deadline or test, students must send the instructor a request for consideration.
+Students must document their request with one of the following: - Absence declaration via ACORN - U of T Verification of Illness or Injury Form - College Registrar's letter (e.g., in case of personal/family crisis or emergency) - Letter of Academic Accommodation from Accessibility Services